arunm8489/German-English-Machine-Translation/README.md

 ## About Dataset

 Multi30K is a dataset to stimulate multilingual multimodal research for English-German.
 It is based on the Flickr30k dataset, which contains 31,014 images sourced from online photo-sharing websites.
-Multi30k dataset consists of 29k german english sentance pairs for training 1k for validation and 1k for testing.
+Multi30k dataset consists of 29k german english sentance pairs for training, 1k for validation and 1k for testing.

 ## Notebooks